mikebmikeb/weightedpoolguide/weightedpoolemergency.md

 The exitpool transaction is made up of four parts

 **poolId**: You can find this by going to the LP token contract address, going to "contract" tab on etherscan then "read contract" and item 12 should be getPoolId, which should look like this `0xcfca23ca9ca720b6e98e3eb9b6aa0ffc4a5c08b9000200000000000000000274`

 ![2.png](images/2.png)

 **Sender**: this is your address

 **Recipient**: this is also your address

 *And finally, the most complex one,*

+## **Request**
-**Request** which is a struct made up of address[],uint256[],bytes,bool it is fine if you don't know what this means, I will show you how to encode it
+**Request** is a struct made up of address[],uint256[],bytes,bool it is fine if you don't know what this means, I will show you how to encode it

 Let's break down each part of the request.
 Get a text file and fill out these parameters as we go and we will put it together at the end.

+### **address[]**
-**address[]** this is an array of contract addresses for the assets in the pool.
+this is an array of contract addresses for the assets in the pool.

-If you already know the asset contract addresses, you can skip this part.
+*If you already know the asset contract addresses, you can skip this part.*
-* Go to the balancer vault on etherscan, and go to contract>read contract then find 10. getPoolTokens.
+Go to the balancer vault on etherscan, and go to contract>read contract then find 10. getPoolTokens.
 Input the poolid and hit query and it should return the array of tokens like this

 ![3.png](images/3.png)

-It should look like this `["0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2", "0xC0c293ce456fF0ED870ADd98a0828Dd4d2903DBF"]` **Important note** the addresss above must be sorted lowest to highest, it terms of leading hexidecimal digits.  with 1 < 5< a < f.
+It should look like this `["0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2", "0xC0c293ce456fF0ED870ADd98a0828Dd4d2903DBF"]`

+**Important note** the addresss above must be sorted lowest to highest, it terms of leading hexidecimal digits.  with 1 < 5< a < f.
 In this case 0xC02 is less than 0xC0c.
 If you get BAL#102 this is whats causing it.

+### **uint256[]**
-**uint256[]** is where we will be encoding our amounts out.
+is where we will be encoding our amounts out.
 You must be aware of the decimals on the token (can be found on the token page on etherscan) and adjust accordingly per asset.
 You can find out how much underlying assets your pool tokens are worth on the balancer ui, and wallet viewers like debank, zapper, etc.  Note that you have have to apply slippage at this stage so if you have a slippage of 1% (remember if it goes outside this range before being executed the transaction will fail, wasting precious gas), subtract 1% from both assets.

-I'll work off the same example from above, which used the amounts `["11769299331677283777","10012399421913945132007"]` Which normalized from 18 decimals is 11.7692993317 and 10012.3994219.
+I'll work off the same example from above, which used the amounts `["11769299331677283777","10012399421913945132007"]`

+Which normalized from 18 decimals is 11.7692993317 and 10012.3994219.
 Note that the order of this array corresponds with the order of assets in the above address[] array.

+### **userData** bytes
-**userData** This data basically describes 1. what exit type it is (proportional in this case) and 2. how much BPT to burn It looks like this `0x0000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000022ee66da08cf2d48ef`
+This data basically describes
+1. what exit type it is (proportional in this case) and
+2. how much BPT to burn

+It looks like this

+`0x0000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000022ee66da08cf2d48ef`

-Lets split them up by part `0000000000000000000000000000000000000000000000000000000000000001` This is the exit type.
+Lets split them up by part

+`0000000000000000000000000000000000000000000000000000000000000001`

+This is the exit type.
 Simply leave this as is for proportional exits.

 `000000000000000000000000000000000000000000000022ee66da08cf2d48ef`

 Is our bpt amount in hex.
-A hex to decimal conversion shows this value to be `644367956066146535663` or `644.367956066` adjusted for 18 decimals (which all bpt are)
+A hex to decimal conversion shows this value to be `644367956066146535663` or `644.367956066` adjusted for 18 decimals (which all bpt are).

-To encode this value, go to https://abi.hashex.org/ and select Add Argument and select UINT256 then type in your BPT amount You can get your BPT amount by going to the pool token contract, clicking contract> read contract and going to balanceOf() and inputting your address.
+To encode this value, go to https://abi.hashex.org/ and select Add Argument and select UINT256 then type in your BPT amount

+You can get your BPT amount by going to the pool token contract, clicking contract> read contract and going to balanceOf() and inputting your address.
 Whatever it returns is how much BPT you hold in 18 decimals.
 Input that into the site above and copy the resulting "encoded data" at the bottom.
 It should look like this

 `000000000000000000000000000000000000000000000022ee66da08cf2d48ef`
 ![4.png](images/4.png)

 Now we put these two parts together with a 0x at the beginning so `0x` + `0000000000000000000000000000000000000000000000000000000000000001` + `000000000000000000000000000000000000000000000022ee66da08cf2d48ef` =
-*userData*:

 `0x0000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000022ee66da08cf2d48ef`

+Which is our **userData**

 **bool**

 The final parameter relates to whether the resulting output is to internal balances.
 You can just set it to `false`

-So now we put these four pieces together in an array like this ` [address[],uint256[],bytes,bool]`
+So now we put these four pieces together in an array like this

+` [address[],uint256[],bytes,bool]`

-So the **Request** looks like this `[["0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2", "0xC0c293ce456fF0ED870ADd98a0828Dd4d2903DBF"],["11769299331677283777","10012399421913945132007"],"0x0000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000022ee66da08cf2d48ef",false]`
+So the **Request** looks like this

+`[["0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2",
+"0xC0c293ce456fF0ED870ADd98a0828Dd4d2903DBF"],["11769299331677283777","10012399421913945132007"],"0x0000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000022ee66da08cf2d48ef",false]`